gmeza03/Phantom-AK-English/Readme.txt

-Hi, welcome to Phantom AK 1.8.1!
+Hi, welcome to Phantom AK 1.9!

 Here are the steps you need to follow to enjoy your new installation:

 Unzip the "Music" folder to use the music player.
 NOTE: Unzip it in the same location to avoid issues.

-Download the Pygame and psutil libraries.
+Download the Pygame, geocoder and requests libraries.

 The password is 3112003.